PrimeDAO/deals-docs/published-md-files/token-swap-faq.md

 ## In short, what is the process of a making a Token Swap happen on Prime Deals?

 Here is an high-level summary of the most relevant steps in a Token Swap.
-For an in-depth walkthrough and for a more clear differentiation between Open Proposals and Partnered Deals, please refer to the relevant step-by-step tutorials [here](https://deals.prime.xyz/documentation/InitiateandconductaTokenSwap).
+For an in-depth walkthrough and for a more clear differentiation between Open Proposals and Partnered Deals, please refer to the relevant step-by-step tutorials <a href="/documentation/InitiateandconductaTokenSwap" router-ignore>here</a>.

 1. Decide if you want to start an Open Proposal or a Partnered Deal.
 2. Provide a brief description of your proposal.